Grand Teton Elopement Planning Guide [Updated for 2022!]

 4. Book Your Travel

 If you are coming and going from the Tetons, you'll fly into Jackson Hole Airport (JAC) in Jackson, Wyoming.
 If you have a few extra days you may consider adding some time in Yellowstone National Park, which is just north of Grand Teton.
-If you choose to visit Yellowstone, fly into or out of Bozeman and reach out to me for ideas on what to see and which route to take.
+If Yellowstone will be part of your trip, flying into or out of Bozeman is also an option.

 There are many lodging options in and around Grand Teton Park, including camping and Airbnbs, but these hotels are some of my favorites:

 There are also beautiful lodge options within the Park.

 Most accommodations in or near the Park will require reservations so plan as far ahead as possible.